Windscribe/Desktop-App/README.md

 ### Build the Windscribe 2.0 app

-Open a terminal in desktop-v2/tools and run './build_all' for a release build, or './build_all debug' for a debug build.
-Please note that a release build requires you to have completed the 'Set up code signing' section above.
+Open a terminal in desktop-v2/tools and run './build_all' for a signed build, or './build_all debug' for an unsigned build.
+Please note that a signed build requires you to have completed the 'Set up code signing' section above.
 Assuming all goes well with the build, the installer will be placed in desktop-v2/build-exe.

 ### Install Auto-Tools and 7-Zip (via HomeBrew):
     - brew install libtool